mythz/jquip/README.md

 re-organizing its code-base so it's more modular since we believe we've proved the most useful parts of jQuery is a fraction of its code-base.

 To this end, follow this project if you want jquery.com to measure the demand for this.
+Another project with similar goals is http://ender.no.de/ - for node.js.

 # Introducing jquip - aka jQuery-in-parts.